Conocephalus fuscus: Life cycle

 Conocephalus fuscus has a univoltine life cycle, only producing one set of offspring per year.
 The females lay between their eggs in the stems of grasses in the late summer.
-They do this by first biting a whole into the stems of grasses or reeds and then insert their eggs using their ovipositors.
+They do this by first biting a hole into the stems of grasses or reeds and then insert their eggs using their ovipositors.
 The eggs develop over the winter months and the nymphs will begin to emerge in mid May and will reach adulthood between July and late October.

 Experiments by Ando and Hartley (1982) and Simmons and Thomas (2004) show that there is a trade-off between wing morphology and reproductive ability.
 The macropterous individuals have an overall lower fecundity, or fertility, than the long-winged individuals.
 The length of a female depends on the extent of abdominal swelling due to the amount of eggs the individual is holding.
 The macropterous females were shorter in length than the long-winged morphs and therefore do not carry as many eggs.
 The number of eggs within the ovaries is the same between the two phenotypes; however, the number of eggs in production at any given time is significantly lower in extra long-winged individuals.
 Lowered fecundity in macropterous females is largely due to the fact that the pre-oviposition, the period between the emergence of an adult female and the start of her egg laying period, for these individuals is more than twice that of the long-winged morphs.
-Another cause is the lower oviposition rate that emacropterous females experience during the first half of the egg-laying period which never allows them to catch up to the normal egg laying rate.
+Another cause is the lower oviposition rate that macropterous females experience during the first half of the egg-laying period which never allows them to catch up to the normal egg laying rate.
 The delay in maturation and lower egg production reduces the amount of extra weight on the insect allowing it to be capable of longer flight.

 The dispersal and flight capability of macropterous individuals provides them with an increased chance of finding a new habitat and colonising a new territory, at the cost of reproductive ability.
 However this cost does not outweigh the benefit of relocating to an area that has plenty of space and resources.
 Therefore, more changes in distribution can be anticipated if the global climate continues to rise and areas farther north become suitable habitats for C. fuscus.